omidarmat/onLearn/sql.md

 ## Sorting variation: number

-For instance, if you want to sort a list of products sorted from the least expensive to the most expensive (ascending), you can the `ORDER BY` statement:
+For instance, if you want to sort a list of products sorted from the least expensive to the most expensive (ascending), you can use the `ORDER BY` statement:

 ```sql
 SELECT *